infinity-a11y/PhyloTrace/README.md

 There are multiple possible sources for issues with the installation.
 Common mistakes during the installation are:
 - Change `path/to/directory` in the command chunks with the actual path of the repository containing all PhyloTrace files
 - Before installation make sure the whole repository is unzipped to a writable location in your system
-- Sometimes system libraries/dependencies needed for PhyloTrace are not installed or updated [1.1 Install System Libraries/Packages](#11-install-system-librariespackages)
+- System libraries/dependencies needed for PhyloTrace are not installed or updated [1.1 Install System Libraries/Packages](#11-install-system-librariespackages)

 If the installation issues persist feel free to contact us via [contact@phylotrace.com](mailto:contact@phylotrace.com?subject=[GitHub]%20Source%20Han%20Sans) or open an issue.